codio-c5/C5-Development/.guides/content/2-9A-Hackathon--Theoretical-Mathematics-412e.md

  Source: Wikimedia Commons</figcaption>
 </figure>

-Fermat ("Fair-ma") is credited with creating modern number theory.
+Fermat ("Fair-mah") is credited with creating modern number theory.
 His interest in pure mathematics also helped create the basis for calculus and eventually to public key encryption.

 [Learn more about Fermat.](http://www.storyofmathematics.com/17th_fermat.html.)